panstromek/quasar-ide-helper/extension/README.md

 ```bash
 quasar ide-helper generate
 ```
-After that you should get autocomplete and quick-doc for Quasar components, their props, prototype injections and directives.
-Note that you won't get autoimport so you still need to import the files in the `quasar.conf.js` or locally from `quasar` (don't import from helper files, obviously).
+After that you should get autocomplete and quick-doc for Quasar components, their props, prototype injections,directives and CSS classes.
+Note that you won't get auto-import so you still need to import the files in the `quasar.conf.js` or locally from `quasar` (don't import from helper files, obviously).
+CSS addon also need to be in `quasar.conf.js`.

 It's because this helper can't recognize if you imported the component globally with `quasar.conf.js` or you need a local import.
 I am still figuring out how to provide more help in this area but for now it's just this simple.
 True IDEA based auto-import will need a bit more clever hacking (help appreciated ;) ).